chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Of course, every time the IP address changes, we will have to keep updating it inside this file as well.

 ### Action
-Let's verify that **/etc/hosts** works by trying to ping silverplatter.thm
+Let's verify that **/etc/hosts** works by trying to ping silverplatter.thm:

 ```
 ┌──(kali㉿kali)-[/tmp]